 Multiplication factor for input samples.
-Formula to calculate the negative gain (attenuation) of the input signal: Gain in dB = 20 \ log (inCalibrate / 32768)
+Formula to calculate the negative gain (attenuation) of the input signal: Gain in dB = 20 log (inCalibrate / 32768)

-- Write command works only in audio modes 2 to 6! - Read and write options of this command refer to the active audio mode. - The range of <inCalibrate> is up to 65535 but will be suppressed to 32767.
-Values above <inCalibrate>= 65535 will cause a failure. - Changed values have to be stored with AT^SNFW. - Attention!
+- The range of <inCalibrate> is up to 65535 but will be suppressed to 32767.
+Values above <inCalibrate>= 65535 will cause a failure. - The parameter <inCalibrate> of AT^SNFI is identical with <atten> of AT^SNFA. - For use after restart, changed values can be stored with AT^SNFW. - Attention!
 When you adjust audio parameters avoid exceeding the maximum allowed level.
-Bear in mind that exposure to excessive levels of noise can cause physical damage to users! - · The default values are customer specific.
+Bear in mind that exposure to excessive levels of noise can cause physical damage to users!